Who Is In Christ?

 (Romans 6:10)

-Just like Christ’s death to sin was once and final, so is ours—because we were in Him.
+Just like Christ’s death to sin was once and final, so is ours because we were in Him.

-The Gospel isn’t an offer to meet conditions—it’s the announcement of what is already true for all:
+The Gospel is true for all:

 “We are sanctified through the offering of the body of Jesus Christ once for all.” — Hebrews 10:10

-Sin was dealt with once—for everyone.
+Sin was dealt with once for everyone.
 And the life He now lives is fully to God—that’s the life we now share.

 “When Christ, who is your life, appears, then you also will appear with Him in glory.” — Colossians 3:4